TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0C1104/driverlib/gpio_toggle_output_hiz/README.md

 SysConfig allows developers to easily configure unused pins by selecting **Board**→**Configure Unused Pins**.

-For more information about jumper configuration to achieve low-power using the MSPM0 LaunchPad, please visit the [LP-MSPM0C1104 web page](https://www.ti.com/tool/LP-MSPM0C1104).
+For more information about jumper configuration to achieve low-power using the MSPM0 LaunchPad, please visit the [LP-MSPM0C1104 User's Guide](https://www.ti.com/lit/slau908).

 ## Example Usage
 Connect an external pull-up to pin.